 This fun and educational day-long workshop is tailored to specific ages and stages of Little Sisters’ development, using a curriculum created by our professional staff.
 Big and Little Sisters engage in activities and discussions facilitated by a staff member that are focused on goal-setting, puberty, and sexual health.

 These programs are geared toward our teenage Little Sisters.
 The Little Sister Board is a leadership opportunity for girls to develop their financial literacy and entrepreneurial skills through the planning of fundraisers that support teen-specific match activities.
-Through Teen Matches Give Back, Little Sisters and their Big Sisters take part in service activities that engage them in our shared community.
+Through Teen Matches Give Back, Little Sisters and their Big Sisters volunteer for community enhancement activities throughout Greater Boston.

 As soon as a girl is enrolled with us she is eligible to participate in Big for a Day while she is waiting to be matched with a Big Sister.
 Every month our staff hosts activities for these girls who are then matched with women for whom the weekly commitment is not a fit.
 The fun, skill-building activities include yoga, science projects, safety training, and scavenger hunts.